Let's Explore Kubernetes:

 Next Section

-Before we are able to deploy our containerised application, we need to find a standardised way to handle requests made to the code using Workloads.
+Before we deploy our containerised application, we need a standardised way to describe the application work Kubernetes should run.

 Next Workloads